minershive/hiveon-kb/faq/billing_in_hive_os/billing_en.md

 ### Refund
 Since the Hive OS balance is a prepaid system, no refunds or withdrawals are available.
 You can transfer funds between users and farms, but there is no withdrawal option.

+And if you, for instance, decided to stop mining completely, you can check [this chat]( https://t.me/HiveOS_FleaMarket).
+You can find there a person who would like to buy your balance.

 ### Referral system
 You can invite friends and your audience to Hive OS, and make money on it - 10% of what every referral you bring pays for using Hive OS.
 Referral rewards are paid once a month to the ETH address specified in the settings.